Continuum Time: 4:23pm, February 10th, 2000 AD (local calender).

 Terra yelled, shaking herself out of her panicked state and dove after the book.
 Hanns ran as they both grabbed the history book at the same time and pulled at opposite ends.
 Terra was thankful for Hanns’s numerous injuries as he was still strong enough to match her with just one arm.
 The tug of war went on seconds longer before Hanns dragged both Terra and the book towards the portal.

 Before Hanns gave the final tug, a light breeze blew around Terra.
 Hanns’s eyes went wide at something behind her.
 Silverwind descended towards Hanns, her blade pointed at his chest.
-He let go of the book, falling back into the portal before the blade stabbed him.
+He let go of the book, falling back into the portal before the blade could stab him.

 The portal dissipated, leaving a small crater at its epicenter.
 Terra gazed at Silverwind with wide eyes.
-She searched for a bullet wound on the woman, but no trace damage remained.
+She searched for a bullet wound on the woman but no trace of damage remained.
 After surveying the room for stragglers, the woman sheathed her sword.

 As the silence returned, other survivors emerged.
 Terra appraised the damage; marble pillars not smashed to pieces appeared riddled with bullet holes and chunks of marble and burned books lay strewn across the floor mixed with empty bullet casings and scorch marks.
 A fire remained frozen in midair while the debris from the grenade blast still fell in slow motion.
 No one seemed hurt.
 The Nazis had recovered all their fallen comrades before disappearing through the portal.